-- 1. The Directive applies to minced meat and meat in pieces of less than 100 grams. - 2.
-Definitions of minced meat, meat in pieces of less than 100 grams and official service. - 3.
+- 1. The Directive applies to minced meat, meat in pieces of less than 100 grams and meat preparations. - 2.
+Definitions of minced meat, meat in pieces of less than 100 grams and meat preparations. - 3.
 Member States are required to ensure that meat that is sent to another Member States complies with the Directive.
 For example, it must have been prepared from fresh meat in an approved cutting plant.
 It must have been prepared, packaged and stored as detailed in the annexes. - 4.
 Microbiological standards. - 5.
-As of 1 January 1990, Member States will have to ensure that meat prepared solely for their national market complies with preparation, packaging, inspection and transportation requirements of the Directive as laid out in the annexes. - 6.
-Member States may not authorize imports of meat from a third country unless it complies with the Directive. - 7.
-Annexes containing required conditions for production of minced meat, inspection and microbiological testing, packaging, transportation and a model health certificate.
+In connection with the extension to national markets of other Community rules for fresh meat, Member States must ensure that meat prepared solely for their national market complies with preparation, packaging, inspection and transportation requirements of the Directive as laid out in the annexes. - 6.
+Member States may not authorize imports of meat in small pieces of less than 100 grams from a third country unless they comply with the Directive. - 7.
+Annexes containing required conditions for production of minced meat, inspection and microbiological testing, packaging, transportation. - 4) Deadline for implementing Member State legislation